ROOTED FAMILIES

 Who else deserves credit for this work?

-This project was made possible by College of the Ozarks faculty, staff, and students and underwritten by a generous grant from Lilly Endowment Inc. through its Christian Parenting and Caregiving Initiative.
+This project was made possible by College of the Ozarks faculty, staff, and students and underwritten by a generous grant.
 We are so thankful for all who participated and offered input in the process.

 What are caregivers saying about participating in Rooted Families?